 What are some of the key things I need to worry about with heart failure patients?

 Heart failure patients, you want to make sure that they’re not getting too volume overloaded because the heart cannot pump adequately.
-You don’t want the lungs to start getting backed up then going through respiratory failure.
+You don’t want the lungs to start getting backed up and going through respiratory failure.
 You also want to make sure that they have adequate perfusion.

 Would this have anything to do with Frank-Starling Law?

 It does.
-The Frank-Starling Law has to deal with the volume in a patient and how volume resuscitated, you can get a patient.
+The Frank-Starling Law has to deal with the volume in a patient and how volume resuscitated you can get a patient.
 From what I understand, you can get up to a certain point of volume before you are overworking the heart too much.

 What do you mean by overworking the heart?